CALL 619-485-6029

 Recently, researchers have been studying the possibilities of psychedelic drugs like MDMA as alternative treatments for depression and PTSD.
 A recent study found that octopuses began cuddling each other once administered doses of the drug, and has “shown promise in studies of combat veterans.”

 It is important to remember that these studies are still in their early stages.
 Regardless, there is a big difference between using MDMA for recreational use in comparison to treatment under a medical doctor’s supervision.
-It is the same idea that morphine is a necessary drug for surgery and pain treatment, but recreational use of morphine is dangerous and addictive.
+It is the same idea that morphine is a necessary drug for surgery and pain treatment, but the recreational use of morphine is dangerous and addictive.

 Only the user can determine if he or she has a problem with drugs or alcohol.
 When you or your loved one are ready to confront their addictions, Boardwalk Recovery is here to help.
-Call us now for a free consultation and overview of the ways that our medical staff and experiential treatment programs help ex-MDMA users overcome anxiety and depression to live fulfilling and meaningful lives.

 Life can be good again and we’d like to show you how.